SyntraT/SyntraEngine/README.md

 Then clone the codebase and run ModelsDownloader.py and extract models folder into the same directory that ModelsDownloader.py is currently in.
 Afterward, delete the models.rar file.

 ### Install Vcpkg
-1 - Go to repo directory:
+1 - Go to repo directory and run:

 ```bash
 git clone https://github.com/microsoft/vcpkg.git